dmsc/fastbasic/manual.md

-In case of errors (such as logarithm or square root of negative numbers and overflow in the results), the functions returns an invalid value, and the ERR() function returns 3.
+In case of errors (such as logarithm or square root of negative numbers and overflow in the results), the functions will return an invalid value, and the ERR() function returns 3.